Air Fryer Fried Pickles

 No one wants a soggy fried pickle!
 I have a few tips that can help keep that breading nice and crispy.

-• The cook time may vary slightly depending on the make of your air fryer as all models are different.
+- The cooking time may vary slightly depending on your air fryer’s make, as models differ.
 Check the first batch periodically to see if they need more or less time.

 Air Fryer Recipes